-It is a simple logical chain that seems self-evident in hindsight, but it has complications that have not been resolved so far.
-It leads to further questions about the nature of the disturbance that produces the split model.
-The chapter offers a solution based on the TTT concept of the physical mechanism that creates the harmonious structure of the reality model and algorithm that the brain employs to produce the coherent flow of the Mind.
-The chapter starts to formulate hypotheses about pathologies, and the task seems a lot easier now: they are just ‘antipodes’ of the hypotheses about the normal state of the system.
+The chapter offers a solution based on the TTT concept of the physical mechanism that creates the harmonious structure of the reality model and algorithm that the brain employs to produce the coherent flow of the mind.
+If we have an understanding of the norm, then the hypotheses about pathology are only opposites of the hypotheses about the harmonious state of the system.

 The normal and smooth production of reality model involves well-coordinated processes both at the stages of preparation of parts (primary signal conversion), adjusting them to the standards of the entire system (modulation), assembly into system blocks (primary integration), and at the stage of final assembly (higher integration).
 The whole system is set up to ensure that the product goes out in a working state and can perform its inherent functions efficiently and reliably.

 There may be failures at any stage of the process.
 Failures in modalities of perception and even complete loss of one modality can be compensated.
 Failure at the stage of higher integration leads to the impossibility of creating the final product — a comprehensive, effective, reliable, coherent and working model of reality.
 To fix the breakdown, we need to understand what is physically happening at this stage of the process.
 Only in this case, there is hope for minimizing losses and even for a complete restoration of the reality model ‘assembly line.’
 The chapter shows at what stage the collapse of the integrative function happens and describes what is going on with the physical activity of the higher integrators of the brain.